Please look at the sections below to see some ideas about teen mental health:

 Positive parenting

-There is no "perfect parenting."
-If you keep increasing the positive interactions with your teen, then your connection will keep getting better.
-Follow these ABC's and feel your connection improve:
+There is no "perfect parenting," but the more you can be positive with your teen, the better your relationship will be.
+Follow these ABC's and feel your relationship improve:

-- Aim for connection: Think of your relationship with your teen like a bank account; the more positives (deposits) you can put in—listening, praising, acceptance—the better your relationship grows.
-Consistently evaluate your deposits and withdrawals, aiming for net positive.
+- Aim for connection: Think of your relationship with your teen like a bank account; the more positives (deposits) you can put in—listening, praise, acceptance—the better your relationship gets.
+Negative comments (withdrawals) can make your relationship more difficult.
+Regularly check on your deposits and withdrawals, aiming for more positives than negatives.

 - Build moments of positivity: Be aware.
-Notice and point out the times your teen is doing something good or helpful, even if it seems small.
-Even talking about something neutral or funny can also build up your bank account.
-Be interested in your teen’s interests; have them show you what they look at on social media or TV, or what music they like.
+Notice and point out when your teen is doing something good or helpful, even if it seems small.
+Even talking about something easy or funny can also build up the positives in your bank account.
+Be interested in what your teen likes; have them show you what they look at on social media or TV or talk about what music they like.

-- Cut back on criticism: It’s impossible to never make a request or correct your teen, but try to focus on the positive interactions more than the negative ones.
+- Cut back on criticism: It's impossible to never make a request or correct your teen, but if you can ensure the positives happen more than the negatives, you will still build a good relationship.

 Resources

-- 10 Tips for Parenting Tweens (Child Mind Institute): Get tips on how to stay close to kids as they move into adolescence.
+- 10 Tips for Parenting Tweens (Child Mind Institute): Get tips on how to stay close to kids as they become teens.

-- 10 Tips to Help Dads and Daughters Stay Close (Child Mind Institute): Read tips on how to navigate the changes in relationships between fathers and daughters at adolescence.
+- 10 Tips to Help Dads and Daughters Stay Close (Child Mind Institute): Read tips on how to deal with the changes in relationships between fathers and teen daughters.

-- Positive Parenting Newsfeed: These short-form videos offer practical, research-based tips for parents.
+- Positive Parenting Newsfeed: These short videos offer practical tips for parents that have been proven to work.

 Supporting good decision-making

 Our job as parents is to guide our teens as they become more independent.
-This means that parents need to give teens the space to make decisions.
-This can be hard especially when their choices are different than we would have wanted.
-Allowing teens to practice with "little" decisions helps them to be prepared when faced with the "big" decisions.
+Parents need to give teens the space to make decisions.
+This can be hard, especially when their choices are different from what we would have wanted.
+Allowing teens to practice with "little" decisions helps them be prepared when facing "big" decisions.

-When limits need to be set, it is helpful to include some kind of choice, if possible.
-When we allow our teens to have some input it usually leads to fewer arguments.
+When limits need to be set, including some kind of choice, if possible, is helpful.
+Allowing our teens to have some input usually leads to fewer arguments.

 Example: "I know you still have some things to get done today.
 I need to pick up your brother from soccer practice now; would you rather come with me and work on your summer reading in the car or stay home and finish your laundry?"

-In cases where there does not have to be a firm limit, use that time to practice with your teen how to problem-solve by talking together about different options.
+In cases where there does not have to be a firm limit, use that time to practice problem-solving with your teen by talking together about different options.

-Example: “You want to spend the night at Janie‘s house.
-But we are new in town and I don’t know Janie or her parents and so I feel a little worried about that.
-What ideas do you have about how we can solve this?”
+Example: "You want to spend the night at Janie's house.
+But we are new in town, and I don't know Janie or her parents, so I feel a little worried about that.
+What ideas do you have about how we can solve this?"

 Resources

-- Tips for Communicating With Your Teen - Child Mind Institute (Child Mind Institute): Learn how to build positive communication with teens in an effort to promote positive decision making.
+- Tips for Communicating With Your Teen (Child Mind Institute): Learn how to build positive communication with teens to promote positive decision-making.

 - Parenting Teens (NIH News in Health): Read about how to guide teens in making choices.